oluseguncodess/learn-typescript/documentation.md

 ## TypeScript Syntax
 When declaring a variable, you have to include the date type - `let variableName : type = variable`

+### Variables
-When we specify the type in typescript, it suggests several methods we can use for that type
+- When we specify the type in typescript, it suggests several methods we can use for that type

+### Functions
+- When passing in an argument in a function, always specify the type

+- You can specify the type of data a function returns e.g

+`function(name: string) :string {return "Hello" //correct return 5 //typescript error}`